 Often there are too few resources working on too many projects at the same time.
 In conjunction with that, managers don’t seem to have a grip on what their resources are doing all the time.
 Team members are left to figure out for themselves what projects they should be working on and when.
 Better is for managers to meet weekly to discuss resource usage perhaps using a spreadsheet to track.

 #3 – Poor Communications

 Many people on a project will know the project manager only through his or her communications.
 And they will know them by how their voice comes across over the phone or especially by how well-written their emails are.
-If the project manager is not a clear unambiguous communicator, chaos and confusion will ensue.
+If the project manager, and other organization leaders, are not clear unambiguous communicators, chaos and confusion will ensue.

 #4 –Bad Stakeholder Management

 Stakeholders have a vested interest in the project for the good or sometimes to the detriment of the project.
 It is the project manager’s job not only to identify all stakeholders, but know how to manage and communicate with them in a timely fashion.
 A communication management plan helps here.

 Estimates are very often just guesstimates by team members who are trying to calculate duration of tasks based on how long it took them last time.
 This may turn out to be totally accurate or may be completely wrong.
 And if wrong, leads to a flawed schedule and increased risk.
 Historical records kept between projects helps solve this.

 Every project is unique and hence, has uncertainty.
 When we try to qualify and quantify that uncertainty, we call it risk.
 It is incumbent upon the project manager to proactively anticipate things that might go wrong, this is why proper risk management is essential.
 Once he has identified risks, then he and the team can decide on how to respond to (e.g., mitigate, avoid) those specific risks should they occur.